Dropull: Defter of 1520

-According to Duka, in the core region, the anthroponymy attested overwhelmingly belonged to the Albanian onomastic sphere, characterized by personal names such as Bardh, Deda, Gjin, Gjon, Kola, Leka, and Progor (a form of the Albanian anthroponym Progon which underwent Tosk rhotacism) among others.
+In the core region, the anthroponymy attested overwhelmingly belonged to the Albanian onomastic sphere, characterized by personal names such as Bardh, Deda, Gjin, Gjon, Kola, Leka, and Progor (a form of the Albanian anthroponym Progon which underwent Tosk rhotacism) among others.
 A small presence of Slavic anthroponymy (e.g., Andrica, Petko, Stojko) is also recorded.
-Albanian personal names also appear in the Iflaklar (Vlach or Aromanian) settlements (e.g., Koshovicë, Lovinë, Vodhinë), indicating that were was an intense process of assimilation and symbiosis between the two ethno-linguistic groups of the wider region.
-According to Liço, there are a number of surnames that are clearly distinguishable as Greek; such as Papdhopullo, Dhespoti, Konturaki, Makrinudhi, Kalludhi, Kovrallari, Nikopullo, Papapetro, Nikomanoli, Bakoriani, Komeno, Kanaldeni, Papadhimitri, Kanudhi, Beneludhi, Minareli, Kalodhromo, and Milineveni.
-According to Kyriazis (2022), the Albanian anthroponymic element is indeed significant, but there are also settlements with mixed Greek, Slavic, Albanian, and Aromanian anthroponyms, as well as settlements where the predominance of Greek anthroponyms is evident; such as in Derviçan.
+Albanian personal names also appear in the Iflaklar (Vlach or Aromanian) settlements (e.g., Koshovicë, Lovinë, Vodhinë), indicating that there was an intense process of assimilation and symbiosis between the two ethno-linguistic groups of the wider region.
+There are a number of surnames that are clearly distinguishable as Greek, such as Papdhopullo, Dhespoti, Konturaki, Makrinudhi, Kovrallari, Nikopullo, Papapetro etc.'.
+Besides the significant Albanian anthroponymic element, there are also settlements with mixed Greek, Slavic, Albanian, and Aromanian anthroponyms, as well as settlements where the predominance of Greek anthroponyms is evident; such as in Derviçan.
 The register also provides insights into movements from neighboring territories and villages into Dropull.
 Namely, the surnames Zagoriti, Llaboviti, Filati and Miguli were recorded; of these the first two have the Greek suffix -iti(s).
 For example, four household heads from Lovinë bore the surname of Zagoriti indicating their origins from the ethnographic region of Zagoria to the north of Dropull.